Number of children dying before aged five is down one-third from 1990, but goal of two-thirds cut unlikely to be met.

 “Ahmadinejad has access to a private elevator on his floor, a source said, and everything he touches is supplied by his aides.
-His rooms’ windowpanes were swapped for bullet-proof glass,” the paper reported.
+His rooms’ windowpanes were swapped for bullet-proof glass,” The Post reported.

-On the topic of Iran’s nuclear programme, which Iran insists is for power generation rather than bomb-making, Obama plans to reiterate that the “door is still open” for international engagement, a US security official said on Monday.
+On the topic of Iran’s nuclear programme, which Ahmadinejad claims is intended for power generation rather than bomb making, Obama plans to empathise that the “door is still open” for international engagement, a US security official said on Monday.